 What’s the Verdict?
 Which one should I pick?

 There’s really no way to say which website monitoring service is better than the others because it all depends on what your goals are with your website.

 From our experience, the best free option would probably be Uptime Robot.
 It has enough flexibility/features and can monitor up to 50 websites with a 5-minute interval.
 We couldn’t find any better free website monitoring service.
 So if you’re just testing the waters and aren’t sure if you really need one, go ahead and try them out.

 The most bang for the buck you’d probably get from Site24x7, but we love Pingdom user interface more, so it’s completely up to you.
 Luckily, they both have a free trial option which you can check out.

 One thing is for sure – Premium website monitoring tools will offer more features and reliable data to help you improve your site.
 If you’re serious about website monitoring, establish a budget so you can take advantage of these tools.

-That’s not to say the free tools are bad, though.
+We’re not saying that the free tools are bad, though.
 In fact, they’re great if you don’t need all the bells and whistles.
 You can start with one of the free tools mentioned here, and if you feel you need a look at the “bigger picture,” consider a premium plan for monitoring your site performance.

 Have you used any of the tools above?
 Let us know by leaving a comment 🙂